rcsb/strucmotif-search/strucmotif-search-update/UPDATE.md

 }
 ```

-Usually, non-archived files also lack assembly information.
-In that case, set `undefined-assemblies` to `true` to allow
-indexing and searching in the deposited coordinates.
-Hits will be identified by assembly-ID `0`.

-Also, you likely want to ignore low-confidence predictions to avoid false-positives as well as to save storage and
+You likely want to ignore low-confidence predictions to avoid false-positives as well as to save storage and lower the
-lower the processing time of queries.
+processing time of queries.
 Use `residue-quality-strategy` and `residue-quality-cutoff` for that.

 ### Loading from Directory
 It's also possible to index whole directories.
 The directory will be walked and all CIF/BinaryCIF files will be